lecyberbill/Pycnaptiq-AI/README.md

 ## 📥 Installation
 1.  **Download the project**
-    - Choose the `zip` file or `cyberbill_SDXL.zip` and unzip it into the directory of your choice.
+    - Choose the `zip` file or `Pycnaptiq-AI.zip` and unzip it into the directory of your choice.

 2.  **Install CUDA 12.8** via this [link] (https://developer.nvidia.com/cuda-downloads).